Be All You Can Be. Read.

 I miss writing book reviews.

 In the 1980s, I became a prolific book critic for the Orlando Sentinel.
-Around 2000 or so, I began writing for the St. Petersburg Times (now the Tampa Bay Times) and then added Creative Loafing to the list by the mid-2000s.
-They even designated me book editor for a while.
+Around 2000 or so, I began writing for the St. Petersburg Times (now the Tampa Bay Times) and then added Creative Loafing to the mix by the mid-2000s.
+I even carried the title of book editor for a while.
 Since moving to Massachusetts, I continued with Creative Loafing for a few years and wrote a dozen or so reviews for the Boston Globe.

-Alas, the Sentinel, the Times and the Globe have cut back much of the space that used to go to books.
+Alas, the Sentinel, the Times and the Globe have cut back much of the space that used to go to books and to freelance book revievers.

 I miss the reviewing and I miss working with book editors, especially the late Nancy Pate (Sentinel) and Colette Bancroft (Times).